townmath/cisp400-reader/docs/_sources/class-I-intro/abstraction.rst.txt

 What is wrong with this design?

-We have created a class and dutifully made all of the class variables private.
+- We have created a class and dutifully made all of the class variables private.
-We then (also dutifully) created functions to set and get each of the class member variables.
+- We then (also dutifully) created functions to set and get each of the class member variables.

 Isn't this is what object-oriented programming is all about?

 No, it is not.

 What is wrong with this design?
-This list is long, but here are the major problems:
+This list is long, but here are some of the major problems:

 #.
 By default, no class members are initialized.
    A default constructed car is invalid.